 A Parents Guide to a Teen's Traffic Ticket

 Getting a traffic ticket is never a fun experience for a parent or a teenager.
 What makes it even more difficult is there is rarely a guide to follow that will help you and your teenager to understand what happens when they get a traffic ticket.
 There are many reasons why teen drivers may be issued a ticket including but not limited to driving in violation of a restriction on their driver's license, speeding or failure to produce proof of insurance during a routine traffic stop.
-And, these are the kinds of things that don't get covered in their drivers education programs.
 As a parent you will most likely be required to appear with your teen driver in court.
 In the event that court attendance is mandatory the best defense is to be prepared.

 Consider What It Means To Go To Court

 Before you go to court you should become familiar with the particular law your teen allegedly broke.
 Research prior cases that are similar to see what the result was of those court cases.
 Depending on how the court hearing goes your teen may receive points on their driver's license as well as heavy fines.
 It's possible that this ticket could remain on your teen's driver record and could lead to a suspension.
 Having a plan and doing research before court will hopefully help make sure that the experience in not negative.

 If your teen plans to contest the ticket, be thoroughly prepared to contest it with documentation as well.
 Bring a diagram of where the infraction occurred.
 You can bring case evidence or even a passenger who witnessed your actions.
 Remember, the police officer who issued the ticket will most likely be there and the officer will have his documentation validating the purpose for issuing the ticket.